 Here’s what’s great about fly fishing . . . when a fly fisher is stuck inside and can’t be out fly fishing, reading about fly fishing is the next best thing.
 Newbies can use some how-to books while veterans can dream about new places to throw a line, making these a versatile fly fishing gift option.

 Mosquitos can ruin a good fishing trip, no doubt about it.
 While traditional mosquito repellant sprays and lotions work pretty well, it’s not the only line of defense.
-The ThermaCELL line of devices heats up a specially scented mat to release a vapor that repels mosquitos.
-Works great for fishing camp, hanging out while having lunch, or for those times where you stay in one spot, patiently working an area of water.
+The ThermaCELL line of devices heats up a specially scented mat to release a vapor that repels mosquitos to create a 15 foot zone of protection.
+ThermaCELLs work great for fishing camp, hanging out while having lunch, or for those times where you stay in one spot, patiently working an area of water.
 If your fisher seems to have everything, ThermaCELLs can be pleasant fly fishing gifts you’ll get thanked for after they save the day.

 A fly tying tool kit is a good way to get a fly fisher into tying their own flies.
 For some, fly tying becomes a life-long passion.
 The trouble with fly tying kits is that they generally aren’t made from the highest quality tools or materials . . . but they are good enough to give a fisher a taste of what it takes to tie flies.
 If they catch the fly tying bug, they’ll begin to learn what tools and materials they will want to invest in — better hackle, a better vice, etc. If you wanted to get a lot of high-quality fly tying gear right away, you could drop several hundred dollars in the blink of an eye.
 So fly tying tool kits make excellent fly fishing gifts for any fly fisher who wants to learn a little about fly tying . . . but has hesitated to make the leap.